-Three complementary conditions coincided to make the success complete: (1) rational expectations allowed leading macroeconomic models to be closed in a straightforward way, spurring great waves of new research in macroeconomics; (2) rational expectations were seen as a natural benchmark for the comparison of the deviations posed by other formulations of expectations; and (3) the findings of models that included rational expectations did not appear to be obviously contradicted by the empirics of the economy, at least in advanced economies

-(to which most of those models were applied) and chiefly in the US, in particular during the period of the so-called "Great Moderation".
+Three complementary conditions coincided to make the success complete: rational expectations allowed leading macroeconomic models to be closed in a straightforward way, spurring great waves of new research in macroeconomics; rational expectations were seen as a natural benchmark for the comparison of the deviations posed by other formulations of expectations; the findings of models that included rational expectations did not appear to be obviously contradicted by the empirics of the economy, at least in advanced economies (to which most of those models were applied) and chiefly in the US, in particular during the period of the so-called "Great Moderation".

 Indeed, in the relatively stable economic environment that prevailed during this period, it could also be argued that, in forming their expectations about the future paths of aggregate variables, the agents who populate the macroeconomic models did not have to be entirely rational in the fullest neo-classical sense of the word (i.e., able to consider all available possibilities, compare them at no cost and subsequently select the best one).
-The hypothesis of rational expectations could be unobtrusively introduced by assuming that economic agents lived in an environment that they had come to know sufficiently well over time, following a readily available learning procedure.20
+The hypothesis of rational expectations could be unobtrusively introduced by assuming that economic agents lived in an environment that they had come to know sufficiently well over time, following a readily available learning procedure.

 It should also be mentioned that a number of critiques were raised early on.
-Davidson pointed to the fact that if the economic processes move in time, so the data-generating processes are non-time invariant and the economic world these processes describe is not ergodic, Muth's rational expectations hypothesis cannot hold, as "calculable probability statements may have no relation to future events".
-21 Pesaran observed that rational expectations could be plausible only in contexts where all uncertainty was exogenous to the subjects formulating the expectations, meaning that, subjectively, the actions of those agents were not relevant in shaping the aggregate economic outcomes.
-22 Outside the realm of rational expectations, there were both non-stationary economic environments and also circumstances like the "beauty contest" famously described by Keynes (i.e. states of the world where the collective outcomes came from a general second-guessing of other agents' behaviour).
-23 The latter is a good description of the conditions of endogenous uncertainty.
+Davidson pointed to the fact that if the economic processes move in time, so that the data-generating processes are non-time invariant and the economic world these processes describe is not ergodic, Muth's rational expectations hypothesis cannot hold, as "calculable probability statements may have no relation to future events".
+Pesaran observed that rational expectations could be plausible only in contexts where all uncertainty was exogenous to the subjects formulating the expectations, meaning that, subjectively, the actions of those agents were not relevant in shaping the aggregate economic outcomes.
+Outside the realm of rational expectations, there were both non-stationary economic environments and also circumstances like the "beauty contest" famously described by Keynes (i.e.